tomblind/local-lua-debugger-vscode/resources/README.md

   - Some enviroments may require command line options to support this.
   - Ex. the Corona Simulator requires the `/no-console` flag.
 - The Lua environment must be built with the `debug` library, and no other code should attempt to set debug hooks.
-- You cannot pause debugging while the program is running.
+- You cannot manually pause debugging while the program is running.
 - In Lua 5.1 and LuaJit, the main thread cannot be accessed while stopped inside of a coroutine.
-- Most custom enviroments do not support breaking on runtime errors.
+- Most custom enviroments do not support stopping on runtime errors.
-  - The debugger *will* break on explicit calls to `error()` and `assert()`.
+  - The debugger *will* stop on explicit calls to `error()` and `assert()`.
   - To debug a runtime error, you can wrap the code with `lldebugger.call()`:
     ```lua
     require("lldebugger").call(function()
-      --code to debug
+      --code causing runtime error
     end)
     ```

 ---
 ## Tips
 - You can detect that the debugger extension is attached by inspecting the environment variable `LOCAL_LUA_DEBUGGER_VSCODE`.
-This is useful for conditionally starting the debugger.
+This is useful for conditionally starting the debugger in custom environments.
     ```lua
     if os.getenv("LOCAL_LUA_DEBUGGER_VSCODE") == "1" then
       require("lldebugger").start()